flutter/website/tutorials/interactive/index.md

 * How to respond to taps.
 * How to create a custom widget.
-* The difference between a stateless and stateful widget.
+* The difference between stateless and stateful widgets.

 </div>

-## Introduction

 How do you modify your app to make it react to user input?
-In this tutorial, you'll add interactivity to an app contains only non-interactive widgets.
+In this tutorial, you'll add interactivity to an app that contains only non-interactive widgets.
 Specifically, you'll modify an icon to make it tappable.
 To accomplish this, you'll create a custom stateful widget that manages two stateless widgets.